Kodiak Crab Boat Injuries

 Most Alaska crab boats have marine insurance to cover crewmen injuries.
 No matter how it may seem, the vessel owner’s insurance adjuster is not on your side.
 The insurance adjusters represent the insurance company.
 It is their job to work to minimize the amount of money that will be paid on your claim.
 In most cases they will be interviewing witnesses and taking statements to attempt to defeat your claim or to create an argument that the accident is your fault.
 Insurance companies take advantage of many injured seamen’s lack of understanding of their rights and inexperience in being able to calculate the proper amount of damages.
 If you have been seriously injured, you should have an experienced maritime lawyer on your side to protect your rights and to ensure you receive fair compensation for your injuries and losses.

-Stacey & Jacobsen, LLP have the maritime experience it takes to take on the big marine insurance companies.
+Stacey & Jacobsen, PLLC have the maritime experience it takes to take on the big marine insurance companies.
 They have handled such high profile cases as the sinkings of the Alaska Ranger, Arctic Rose, Aleutian Enterprise, Galaxy, Amber Dawn, Pacific Apollo, Lin J, Pace Setter, Vestfjord, and many others.
-Contact Stacey & Jacobsen, LLP to learn about your rights to compensation under the Jones Act and the General Maritime Law.
+Contact Stacey & Jacobsen, PLLC to learn about your rights to compensation under the Jones Act and the General Maritime Law.
 They are available to meet with clients throughout Alaska, usually within 24-48 hours.
 They are licensed to practice in Alaska, Washington, and Oregon.